 Chinese Chicken Salad

-Step Two: Make Salad Dressing
+Step Two: Make the Salad Dressing

 To make the Chinese Salad Dressing, add the ingredients to a blender, starting with the oil, followed by the white vinegar, soy sauce, sugar, pepper, and the seasoning packets, until smooth.
-Refrigerate the salad dressing until ready to serve.
+Refrigerate the salad dressing until it’s ready to serve.

 Chinese Chicken Salad Dressing